hzuo/pb/misc/25-12-05-fri-gemini-video-understanding.md

 }
 ```

-When analyzing complex videos (e.g., "Why did the car crash?" or "Explain the physics of this golf swing"), `HIGH` enables the model to trace cause-and-effect relationships in the visual timeline rather than just describing what happened.
+When analyzing complex videos (e.g., "Why did the car crash?" or "Explain the physics of this golf swing"), `HIGH` enables the model to reason through cause-and-effect relationships in the visual timeline rather than just describing what happened.

+**Note:** `thinkingLevel: HIGH` is different from "Deep Think" mode (a separate consumer feature in Google AI Ultra that uses parallel reasoning and takes minutes to respond).
+The API's `thinkingLevel` parameter controls sequential chain-of-thought reasoning.

 ---